rcarmo/azure-docker-swarm-cluster/README.md

     make keys
     make params
     make deploy
-    # go to the Azure portal and check the deployment progress
+    # Go to the Azure portal and check the deployment progress

+    # now deploy the Swarm monitor UI
     make deploy-monitor
-    # do a make endpoints and open a browser to the master FQDN, port 8080 to see the Swarm visualizer
+    # Do a make endpoints to check the FQDNs and open a browser to the master FQDN, port 8080 to see the Swarm visualizer
+    make endpoints

+    # Now deploy the test service and watch as containers are loaded and run
     make deploy-service
-    # watch as the containers start on the cluster
+    # Open the agent-lb endpoint in a browser, refresh to hit a different node (from outside Azure, Swarm is still quirky)
     make endpoints

-    # open the agent-lb endpoint in a browser, refresh to hit a different node
+    # Scale the service down
     make scale-service-4

+    # Now scale the VM scale set and watch as new VMs join the cluster
     make scale-7
-    # watch as new VMs join the cluster
+    # Add more service workers, and watch them spread through the cluster
     make scale-service-16

-    # watch as the service spreads through the cluster
+    # Now scale down the VM scale set and watch Swarm coping by re-scheduling workers
     make scale-3

-    # watch as Swarm tries to cope with loss of resources by rescheduling containers to new machines
+    # Stop (but not de-allocate) worker VMs and watch all containers move to the master (because we have no scheduling rules)
+    make stop
+    # Now re-start them
+    make start

+    # Clean up after we're done working
     make destroy